Advice for Getting Better Lamp Life

 - Avoid using halogen lamps in areas prone to vibration (e.g. by stairs) or if outside, where the fittings may vibrate due to excessive wind.

-Incandescent fittings (Where the lamp uses a filament as shown):
+Incandescent fittings (Where the lamp uses a filament):

 - Ensure the lamp wattage is no more than the rating of the fitting.
 If the fitting is a standard household lamp holder, usually the shade will have a maximum rating.

-- Purchase lamps from specialist lighting or electrical outlets, not the supermarkets or more general retailers.
-The lamp quality tends to be better at the specialist stores.
+- Purchase lamps from specialist lighting or electrical outlets,the lamp quality tends to be better at the specialist stores.
 Some manufacturers have copy cat lamps of an inferior quality but with the reputable name tag of the more genuine lamp.

 -

-- If the fittings are subject to vibration (e.g. fittings in a lower level with people or movement in the above level etc.), use either energy saver lamps or rough service lamps.
+- If the fittings are subject to vibration (e.g. fittings in a lower level with people or movement in the above level etc.), use either LED or CFL lamps or rough service lamps.

 - Visually inspect the lamp contacts, if the contacts are dirty then these need to be cleaned preferably by a licensed electrician or experienced person.